chriswhong/awesome-mapboxgl-demos/README.md

 - Peak Map ([Site](https://anvaka.github.io/peak-map)) ([Repo](https://github.com/anvaka/peak-map)): Visualize elevation of any area on the map with filled area charts (also known as a ridgeline).

+- [Road Orientation Map](https://mourner.github.io/road-orientation-map/#11.58/40.7408/-74.008): A visualization of road orientations for the current map view.
+Explore the map to see the chart for your city!

 ## Globes

 - [Transparent Globe](https://transparent-globe.netlify.app/): A see-through globe effect ([writeup](https://darrenwiens.github.io/transparent-mapbox-globe.html))